Guizzs26/sql-exercises/README.md

 - 📚 Strengthen core SQL skills through real-world problems
 - 🧪 Experiment with different query strategies and compare results
 - 📂 Serve as a public portfolio of SQL proficiency
-- 🧠 Reinforce concepts like grouping, filtering, joins, and subqueries
+- 🧠 Reinforce concepts like grouping, filtering, joins, subqueries, cte's, window functions and much more

----
+/---

 ## 🧠 Skills Covered